We need to study God to get to know Him. God is many things, but one of His finest features is His untiring ability to love.

-Here is a problem though: God is God, and we are not.
-How are we supposed to love like Him?
-I believe this is one of the reasons why God gave us His Son – so that we have a hands-on example how to love like God as a human being.
-We can study Jesus, look at His behavior and get inspired by simply reading the gospels.
-I love that the gospels were written by four different people – Matthew, Mark, Luke, and John.
+Most of us are familiar with the phrase: “God is God, and we are not.”
+How then are we to love like Him?
+I believe this is one of the major reasons why God gave us His Son – so that we have a hands-on example how to love like God as a human being.
+We can look at His behavior and get inspired when simply reading the gospels.
+The gospels were written by four different people – Matthew, Mark, Luke, and John.
 Four different people represent four different angles, so we are able to study the life of Jesus in depth.

 Love has many faces.
 Falling in love is a prominent part of it – and based on the many love songs we wrote, probably an all-time favorite – however I think everybody agrees that staying in love is the weightier part.
 Another expression of divine love is investing into people without expecting anything back.